vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 For documentation on buffering behaviors please see [VTGate Buffering](/docs/reference/features/vtgate-buffering/).
-In this wiki we are going to go through a few Scenarios involving buffering to see the practical behviors.
-There are several Scenarios to tune buffering for, so we will be using a python utility [gateslap](https://github.com/FancyFane/gateslap) to generate traffic and simulate an application.
+In this wiki we are going to go through a few scenarios involving buffering to see the practical behaviors.
+There are several parameters to tune for buffering so, we will be using a python utility [gateslap](https://github.com/FancyFane/gateslap) to generate traffic and simulate an application.
 You will need three terminal windows for these exercises:
-  * terminal1 for manipulating vtgate
+  * terminal 1 - for manipulating the vtgate process
-  * terminal2 for sending simulated traffic; gateslap
+  * terminal 2 - for sending simulated traffic to vtgate; gateslap
-  * terminal3 to send PlannedReparentShard (PRS) commands and retrieve metrics
+  * terminal 3 - to send PlannedReparentShard (PRS) commands and retrieve metrics

 ## Setup

-These Scenarios will be will be using a Vitess Release 13 Cluster, and will be building off of the 101 application in the example folder.
-For these Scenarios we are assuming a local build of Vitess on a Ubuntu 20.04 LTS system.
+These scenarios will be will be using a Vitess Release 13 SNAPSHOT, and will be building off of the 101 application in the example folder.

 {{< warning >}}
 There were several improvements to buffering after the Vitess 12.0.0 release, which is why we are building and using a 13.0.0 Snapshot:

-  * `buffer_size` bummped up from `10` to `1000`
+  * `buffer_size` increased from `10` to `1000`
-  * `buffer_implmentation` changed from `healthcheck` to `keyspace_events`
+  * `buffer_implementation` changed from `healthcheck` to `keyspace_events`

 {{< /warning >}}